raulmax319/sm64plus/README.md

 - Certain animations got tweaked.

 **Additions:**
-- Added support for texture packs, and changed the way the textures are loaded.
+- Added experimental support for texture packs.
+Read the FAQ to learn how to use them.
 - Added the "Graphics Backend" setting, which makes it possible to switch between Direct3D11 and Direct3D12 without rebuilding.
 - Added the "Improved Hanging" setting, which makes movement when hanging on ceilings faster, and removes the requirement of holding A.
 - Added the "Restore Mother Penguin's Sad Eyes" setting, which restores the unused, sad looking eye texture for the mother penguin.